aslichampion/makersbnb-stroller/readme.md

-User Stories:
+## User Stories:

 As a user, so that I can manage my account and book/ list rooms I would like to be able to sign up for an account.

 As a signed-in user, I would like to be able to list spaces for rent.

-As a user, so that I can provide a detailed description for my space, I would like to be able to add a title, description and price per night.
+As a signed-in user, so that I can provide a detailed description for my space, I would like to be able to add a title, description and price per night.

-As a user I would like to be able to list multiple spaces for rent.
+As a signed-in user I would like to be able to list multiple spaces for rent.

-As a user I would like to be able to list my spaces on certain dates and for specific ranges of dates.
+As a signed-in user I would like to be able to list my spaces on certain dates and for specific ranges of dates.

 As a signed-in user I would like to be able to request to rent a space (for one or multiple nights?).

-As a user who owns a space that has been requested to rental, I would like to be able to approve or deny that request.
+As a signed-in user who owns a space that has been requested for rental, I would like to be able to approve or deny that request.

 As a user I would like to see only rooms that are available and have not already been booked by another user.

 As a user I would like my rooms to rent to still show as available until I have confirmed a booking.

 As a user I would like to receive email notifications whenever one of the following happens:

-They sign up
+1. I sign up for an account.
-They create a space
+2. I create a space for rent.
-They update a space
+3. I update a space for rent.
-A user requests to book their space
+4. A user requests to book my space.
-They confirm a request
+5. I confirm a request to book my space.
-They request to book a space
+6. I request to book a space.
-Their request to book a space is confirmed
+7. My request to book a space is confirmed.
-Their request to book a space is denied
+8. My request to book a space is denied.

 As a user I would like to receive a text message to a provided number whenever one of the following happens:

-A user requests to book their space
+1. A user requests to book my space.
-Their request to book a space is confirmed
+2. My request to book a space is confirmed.
-Their request to book a space is denied
+3. My request to book a space is denied.

 As a user, once my booking has been approved I would like to be able to chat with the space owner within the app.